 In recent years, the franchise has come to dominate the holiday season as The Lord of the Rings did in the early 21st century – The Force Awakens, Rogue One: A Star Wars Story, and The Last Jedi all made big money over the Christmas period – and it looks like that’s going to be the case again.

-But even with an extensive post-production period to get through, in just over a year we’ll be sitting down in cinemas watching Star Wars 9’s excitingly unfamiliar new opening crawl.
+But even with an extensive post-production period to get through, in eight months we’ll be sitting down in cinemas watching Star Wars 9’s excitingly unfamiliar new opening crawl.
 Things could’ve been much different, though.
-The original Star Wars 9 release date was May 24, 2019 but, as we’ll see later on, the departure of original director Colin Trevorrow meant pushing things back a little.
+The original Star Wars 9 release date was May 24, 2019 (one day before the original movie’s 42nd anniversary) but, as we’ll see later on, the departure of original director Colin Trevorrow meant pushing things back a little.

 Read more: The most anticipated upcoming movies of 2018 and beyond